Curriculum, Teaching and Learning

 This program involves two years of full-time study leading to a Master of Teaching (MT) degree.
 Upon successful completion of this program, students will be recommended to the Ontario College of Teachers for an Ontario Teachers' Certificate of Qualification, which qualifies them to teach in either the Primary and Junior (P/J) divisions, the Junior and Intermediate (J/I) divisions, or the Intermediate and Senior (I/S) divisions of Ontario schools.

-The MT program offers students a unique educational opportunity, which combines teacher qualification with advanced study of educational theory and an opportunity to conduct research.
-The program provides students with a strong grounding in curriculum; human development; ethics and educational law; equity diversity and inclusion; Indigenous education; educational technology; instructional planning; instructional design; and learning theory.
+The MT program offers students a unique educational opportunity, which combines teacher qualification with advanced study of educational theory and research.
+The program provides students with a strong grounding in curriculum; human development; ethics, law, and the teaching profession; equity diversity and inclusion; Indigenous education; educational technology; instructional planning and design; and learning theory.
 Students have three practice teaching experiences in which they develop their skills as teachers and extend the theoretical and practical knowledge they acquired in the academic portion of the program.

 The 20-month program is normally completed on a full-time basis in 5 terms: